 These days, people are more conscious about how their teeth appear when they smile, and as a result are starting to ask the question ‘How Does Teeth Whitening Work?’.
 Many prefer to choose whitening as a solution to clear away stains.
 Stains that have been formed due to food, cigarette smoke, coffee, etc.

 Whitening can work by bleaching your teeth to make them look lighter.
 It won’t make your teeth brilliantly white but will lighten the existing colour down by several grades.

 You teeth consist of an inner dentin layer and a hard outer enamel layer.
 These layers protect our teeth from all the harsh materials that go into our mouth.
 While, substances from food, alcohol, cigarette, smoke, soft and hot drinks etc. can create another outer layer on top of the enamel layer.
 This is when you’ll need the help of a dentist.
 They can clean away this film, through scraping and chemical treatments.

-Although brushing your teeth with abrasive toothpaste can knock out some of it, you cannot completely get rid of it.
+Although brushing your teeth with abrasive toothpaste can knock out some of it.
+You cannot completely get rid of it.
 The problem is, as this pellicle layer sits on your teeth for years and years, the foreign material gets into the enamel.
 As your enamel layer is made up of hydroxyapatite crystals which are of penetrable nature.
 These staining agents can work their way down into the tooth.
 And you can’t simply scour them away.
 The deeper stains are basically harmless, but many people find them unattractive.
 This is when whitening can play its role.

 Only a registered dental professional can do teeth whitening.
 Because whitening by people who aren’t qualified, for example in beauty salons, is illegal.
 Kits that carry teeth whitening agents to do it at home also carry risks.